United Nations International School: Campus history

 The main building on 25th Street opened in January 1973, marking the first permanent location for UNIS in its history.
+It was designed by the architecture firm of Harrison & Abramovitz.
 The building was constructed on a platform that had been previously built for the planned school with a $1-million grant from the Rockefeller Brothers Fund.
 The city had first proposed that the school be constructed on a platform at the site in August 1965.
 The location was formally occupied by Pier 73, to which was docked the SS John W. Brown, a former Liberty ship that was being used as an annex for the Food and Maritimes Vocational High School.
 To make way for construction of the platform, the ship was moved in January 1966 to Pier 42 on the Hudson River.
 On May 5, 1969, the deck of the future school site was used as the landing field for a Hawker Siddeley Harrier vertical take-off and landing jet operated by the Royal Air Force in the Daily Mail Trans-Atlantic Air Race.